acolytec3/bundlr-demo-app/README.md

 # Bundlr Network Browser Client Demo

-This app demonstrates usage of the [`bundlr-browser-client`](https://github.com/acolytec3/bundlr-browser-client) to upload data to the [Bundlr Network](https://bundlr.network) using any `web3provider` exposed by the Ethers library.
+This app demonstrates usage of the [`bundlr-browser-client`](https://github.com/acolytec3/bundlr-browser-client) to upload data to the [Bundlr Network](https://bundlr.network) using any `web3provider` exposed by the [Ethers library](https://github.com/ethers-io/ethers.js), including Metamask or WalletConnect.

 ## Usage